coalton-lang/coalton-website/content/post/20211212-typeclasses.md

                                      (rotation-angle b))))
 ```

-One nice aspect of the methods above is that they're relativel efficient; we are eagerly combining transformations into new objects instead of somehow "queueing up" the transformations in a list.
+One nice aspect of the methods above is that they're relatively efficient; we are eagerly combining transformations into new objects instead of somehow "queueing up" the transformations in a list.
 If we took a closure-based approach of combining, under the hood, all sorts of pointers would be stored.
 With enough calls to `combine`, in a closure-based implementation, we would be generating large, inefficient trees of closures that consume lots of time to execute and memory to store.

 As discussed in the last section, if we had some sort of `composite-transformation`, then we could easily handle `combine` receiving different classes.
 But, it won't be necessary for our discussion.